Questaal Home

 This tutorial uses empty spheres in the ASA to construct a simple model of a free electrons encountering a step potential, and uses lmpg’s implementation Landauer-Buttiker theory to calculate the transmission through it.
 It checks how well the ASA does for this analytically known result.
 The crystal structure is modeled by a bcc lattice of empty sites.

-Also demonstrated here is lmpg’s use of normal modes to generate in the left end layer.
+Also demonstrated here is lmpg’s use of normal modes to generate k(E)k(E) in the left end layer.
 This layer is a flat potential, and the bands should be simple parabolas.
 The machinery of the ASA indeed recovers this simple result, showing that the tight-binding hamiltonian accurately describes free electron bands.

 lmpg is documented on this web page.